 The Index is the most useful section for this volume.
-There you can locate the song cycle, opera or opera aria that you'd like to hear Lehmann teach.
-You'll find cross-indexed composers, titles of operas or cycles, as well as individual arias or songs.
+There you can locate the aria that you'd like to hear Lehmann teach.
+You'll find cross-indexed composers and titles of individual operas.

 Recordings: Once you start a recording, you may return to where you left off, the same way the book remembers your last page.
-If you swipe to another page, the audio starts over.
-Once you set the level of the audio it will serve for the whole book, but since these recordings vary in quality, be prepared to change the volume level.
+If you swipe to another page, the audio or video there begins.
+Once you set the level of the audio it will serve generally for the whole book.
+But since these recordings vary in quality, be prepared to adjust the volume level from time to time.